-In 2020-2021 our caseload had a 4% increase due to the COVID-19 pandemic.
-We had a monthly average of 2,300 participants and peaked to 2,600/mos. during the pandemic.
-Out of these participants 10% were prenatal women, 15% were postpartum women, 25% were infants, 50% were children.
+Our caseload has increased due to the COVID-19 pandemic.
+Pre-pandemic our monthly average was approximately 2,300 participants and currently have peaked to 2,900/mos Out of these participants 10% were prenatal women, 15% were postpartum women, 25% were infants, 50% were children.